Work-related activity

 The Secretary of State may, subject to this Part, impose a work preparation requirement… on a person [who has limited capability for work / entitled to employment and support allowance]...

-For universal credit, section 27 of the Welfare Reform Act 2012, and for contributory ESA in a full service universal credit area, section 11J of the Welfare Reform Act 2007, provide -
+For universal credit, section 27 of the 2012 Act, and for new-style contributory ESA, section 11J of the 2007 Act, provide -

 (1) The amount of an award of [universal credit / an employment and support allowance] is to be reduced in accordance with this section in the event of a failure by a person which is sanctionable under this section.